oracle/weblogic-kubernetes-operator/documentation/staging/content/security/openshift.md

 group, and that the group read, write and execute permissions are set (enabled):

 * For the operator, `/operator` and `/logs`.
-* For WebLogic Server images, `/u01` (or the ultimate parent directory of your Oracle Home and domain if you put them in different locations).
+* For WebLogic Server and Fusion Middleware Infrastructure images, `/u01` (or the ultimate parent directory of your Oracle Home and domain if you put them in different locations).

 If your OpenShift environment has a different default security context constraint,